sinon/gridlife/README.md

 `update_states` is then called on the `Grid` to generate the next grid state based on the rules of [Conway's Game of Life].

-Package also contains a Text User Interface (TUI) built using `ratatui` library, which can be used to run random simulations.
+Package also contains an example Text User Interface (TUI) leveraging `gridlife` with `ratatui`, which can be used to run random simulations.

 ## Run TUI